BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 # Thursday
 We left St. Louis Thursday morning.
 The group this year was Myckel, Wagner and myself, along with Wagner's wife there to provide SAG for us misfits.
 Myckel picked me up, I got a few work calls in on the drive.
 The Wagner family left town around the same time.
 The drive out to Kansas was easy, St. Louis to Emporia is not a bad drive at all, ~5.5 hours I think for us with a stop along the way to grab some Chick-Fil-A outside of Kansas City.

 We arrived and went straight to the hotel, I had two rooms booked at the Econolodge (same place as 2021) and Myckel had a room booked at the ESU dorm.
 He dropped me off and I got checked in, things loaded into the room, and then got the bike ready to head downtown for a shake out ride.
 The guy at Econolodge tried to offer us two connected rooms, with only one working bathroom, for a $10/night discount.
 I declined, the discount got moved to $20 a night, but still declined.
-If it was 4 dudes in the two rooms, perhaps, but with Wags' wife there, it didn't make sense to try to save a little dough for the inconvience.
+If it was 4 dudes in the two rooms, perhaps, but with Wags' wife there, it didn't make sense to try to save a little dough for the inconvenience.

 ## Check In
 Once we had the room squared way, we suited up and headed downtown.
 The goal was to get in on a group ride with the Major Taylor Cycling Club our of KC, and also spend some time walking around the Expo, in addition, we needed to get checked in for the weekend.